-In broad terms, banking revenues are a function of underlying input costs, differences in factor productivity, and the degree of competition in the market for banking services.
-Consequently, after "subtracting" the value of banking revenues across banks within a country or across countries associated with input costs and factor productivity (including scale economies), the remaining differences in revenues are likely associated with differences in competition.
-This approach is broader than the typical approach used in applications of the H-statistic or the Lerner Index in that it does not require information on unit costs or unit revenues (prices) which, for payment and other non-loan activities, are simply not available (or if available are indirect fees rather than transaction-based prices).
+Fundamentally, banking revenues are a function of underlying input costs, differences in factor productivity, and the degree of competition in the market for banking services.
+After using statistics to "subtract" the value of banking revenues across banks or countries associated with input costs, factor productivity (including scale economies), and risk, the remaining or residual differences in revenues are likely associated with differences in competition.
+This approach is broader than the typical procedure used in applications of the H-statistic or the Lerner Index in that it does not require information on unit revenues (prices) which, for payment and other non-loan activities, is simply not available (or if available are indirect fees rather than transaction-based prices).

-Banks are the main providers of the full set of payment services.
-Indeed, it is estimated that about 25% of bank revenues are associated with payment services (McKinsey and Company, 2005).
-A similar analysis finds that 20% to 30% of the operating revenues of the 25 largest U.S. bank holding companies is associated with payment activities (Radecki, 1999).
-Unfortunately, information on bank-provided payment service revenues and costs are not reported separately (at least not in the public domain).
+Banks are the main providers of the full set of payment services and it is estimated that about 25% of European bank revenues are associated with payment services (McKinsey and Company, 2005).
+An earlier analysis finds that 20% to 30% of the operating revenue of the 25 largest U.S. bank holding companies is associated with payment activities while a 2001 update of this study using two different data sources obtained a somewhat wider range (Radecki, 1999; Rice and Stanton, 2003).
+Unfortunately, information on bank-provided payment service revenues and costs are not separately reported.

 Publicly available data typically only separates banking service revenues into those associated with (a) the loan-deposit rate spread which reflects traditional banking activities, (b) securities interest revenue, and (c) non-interest revenues associated with all other activities which reflect payment activities (such as fees on deposit accounts and other indirect fees) as well as other, newer activities such as trading.
 This separates spread revenues (which do not involve payments) from other revenues (which do include payments) and enables one to focus somewhat more directly on payment activities, albeit not as directly as one would like (but better than looking at the variation of all revenues from all activities).
-Securities interest income is determined in reasonably competitive national or international markets and can be neglected.
+Securities interest income is determined in reasonably competitive national or international markets and can be neglected here.

-$^{20}$ In this analysis, the H-statistic was multiplied by -1.0 so that a larger value of the H-statistic, the Lerner index, and the HHI would all indicate less competition.
+&lt;sup>20 In this analysis, the H-statistic was multiplied by -1.0 so that a larger value of the H-statistic, the Lerner index, and the HHI would all indicate less competition.